 Style Guide & What to Wear

-You should feel comfortable and confident in the clothing you wear, because that will definitely show in your portraits.
+Choose clothing for your portrait that makes you feel comfortable and confident, because that will definitely show in your portraits.

-Patterns can detract from your face, and create optical illusions in camera.
+Patterns can sometimes detract from your face, and create optical illusions in camera.
 This goes for stripes, checks, gingham, and any loud repeated patterns.
-Sometimes, a very subtle small pattern can work, in which case my suggestion is to bring the particular clothing item with you so we can decide in person.
-Also remember, rules are ment to be broken.
+Sometimes, a very subtle small pattern can work, when in doubt - bring extra outfits with you.
+ALSO remember, rules are ment to be broken.
 If you have a funky cool pattern - then bring it with you!

 Textures can definitely add interest.
 Clothing items with lace, linen, or ruffles can create depth in your headshot without being over the top.
-Make sure these additional elements are monotone within your outfit
+Consider a monotone color pallet when adding layers and textures.

 Sleeveless shirts and dresses will enhance the shape of your upper arms, perfect if you want to show off this area of your body.
-Otherwise, 3/4 sleeve lengths looks great for most people.
+Otherwise, 3/4 sleeve lengths looks great a lot of the time.

 Keep it simple

 Metals (gold, silver, etc) look great when all the same color